Lephat902/SA-chat-app/README.md

 # Websockets chat

 A real-time chat application built with NestJS, leveraging WebSocket for real-time bi-directional communication.

+## Source Repository

+This project is based on the NestJS Websockets Chat Boilerplate originally created by [vkondratiuk482](https://github.com/vkondratiuk482).
+You can find the original repository [here](https://github.com/vkondratiuk482/nest-websockets-chat-boilerplate).

 ## Table of Contents
 - [Overview](#overview)